udiazr/f401cc-audio/README.md

 It is barely audible unless you have a good pitch.

 TODO:
-I need a start routine to avoid noises at start.
+I need a start/unplug to avoid noises.